 Dale has led many research teams at a national and international level, including those focused on conflict, mediation, gender, child abuse, domestic and family violence, family law, elder abuse and elder mediation, and she has published the findings of her research in books and peer reviewed journals and presented many papers at national and international conferences.
 Her most recent research was funded by an ARC-Linkage grant and the SA Office for Ageing Well, with in-kind contributions from 5 partner agencies, and focused on the use of older-person-centred mediation as a strategy to prevent the financial abuse of older people by their adult children.

-Dale is the Chair of EMAN, an Advanced Certified Elder Mediator with the Elder Mediation International Network (EMIN) and an adjunct Associate Professor, Justice and Society, University of South Australia.
-She was previously a Head of the School of Social Work & Social Policy, Director of Postgraduate Studies, Program Director for the Masters/Graduate Diploma in Mediation and Conflict Resolution and the Doctor of Human Service Research, and Director of the Centre for Peace, Conflict and Mediation (1973-2009).
-In 2007, she led the research team that wrote the first South Australian Government’s ‘Strategy to Prevent the Abuse of Older South Australians 2007-2014’ and is an ongoing member of the Steering Committee, Office for the Ageing, Department for Health and Ageing Well which reviewed the plan and produce the report – ‘Strategy to Safeguard the Rights of Older South Australians 2014-2021’.
-The Steering Committee oversees the implementation of the new elder abuse prevention plan and advises on other matters to do with elder abuse, including legislation.
+In 2007, she led the research team that wrote the first South Australian Government’s ‘Strategy to Prevent the Abuse of Older South Australians 2007-2014’ and is an ongoing member of the Steering Committee, Office for Ageing Well, Department for Health and Ageing which reviewed the plan and produced the report – ‘Strategy to Safeguard the Rights of Older South Australians 2014-2021’.
+The Steering Committee is now assisting in the development of a new plan and advises on other matters to do with elder abuse, including legislation.